 Overwrite existing files with recovered files

 On the Confirmation page, review the details, and then click Recover to restore the specified items.

 On the Recovery progress page, you can view the status of the recovery operation and whether or not it was successfully completed.

-To recover files and folders from a backup using Windows Server Backup, you must be a member of the Backup Operators or Administrators group, or you must have been delegated the appropriate authority.
-If a volume being restored has restricted permissions, the files and folders in the volume will not be displayed in the Restore wizard if the Administrators or Backup Operators groups do not have permissions and ownership of the files that you want to restore.
-However, you can perform a block level backup and restore using volume recovery without these permissions.
+- To recover files and folders from a backup using Windows Server Backup, you must be a member of the Backup Operators or Administrators group, or you must have been delegated the appropriate authority.
+As a security best practice, consider using Run as to perform this procedure.